silandkyan/FE-DPECc/git_flow.md

 4. configure git locally:

-`git config --global user.email "your.mail@server.de`
+`git config --global user.email "your.mail@server.de"`

 `git config --global user.name "your name"`

-# download public repository to local machine ("clone")
+# download public/remote repository to your local machine ("clone")
-download repo to pwd:
+download repo from github to pwd:

 `git clone https-to-repo`

-move to new repo folder:
+move pwd to new repo folder:

 `cd folder-of-repo`

-check repo status:
+check status of local repo:

 `git status`

 # workflow for creating a new feature branch

+You do this if you want to create new functionality, correct or improve the code, etc. Such changes must not be developed within the main branch.
+Instead, open a new feature branch and do the development there.
-update repo to newest state:
+Go to correct folder, then update repo to newest state:

 `git pull`

-open a new branch to work on:
+open a new feature branch (here called "branch-name") to work on:

 `git branch branch-name`

-if not there already, change to the new branch and check if correct:
+change to the new branch and check if all is correct:

 `git switch branch-name`

 `git status`

-after some changes were made, add (-a = all) and commit your changes:
+after some changes were made, add them (-A = all) to the commit list and commit your changes:

 `git add -A`